twituserjosh/uSupreme/README.md

 10) copith thy' jawnz

-~ There are more instructions in the app if you are stuck
+~ There are more instructions in the app if you are stuck ~ For future updates, Simply copy all of u\supreme.js, then paste into "Run JavaScript on Web Page"

 ~If you have any issues/sugestions or if u cop something tweet me @twituserjosh